-Based on our research, we found that clients are most comfortable booking online when they know exactly what they are signing up for.
-That's why it is mandatory to display prices.
+Clients are most comfortable booking online when they know exactly what they're signing up for.
+That's why it's important to show all of your prices upfront.

-- You sell time, so work out how much you currently charge per hour on average and determine whether it's enough to comfortably cover your overall costs, and then some.
+- You sell time, so work out how much you currently charge per hour on average and determine whether it's enough to comfortably cover your overall costs with a bit of profit on top.

 - Simplify.
 Avoid $34.27 non-rounded prices and bizarre package bundles where the pricing is difficult to calculate.
 Make it super easy for clients to work out how much they'll be spending.